sahilnim/CODSOFT/README.md

 TASK 3 :- ATM INTERFACE USING JAVA

 I have completed my third task assigned to me as per the requirements given i had to create an atm interface for the ATM that could allow end-users to withdraw certain amount, deposit money into their account and simultaneously check the total amount of balance in their account.

+TASK 4 :-  STUDENT MANAGEMENT SYSTEM USING JAVA

+I have completed my fourth task assigned to me as per the requirements given i had to create a comprehensive Student Management System  to manage a collection of students, including methods like Add a student, Remove a student, Search for a student, Display records of all students.
+It is basically a console-based interface that implements functionality to read from and write to a storage medium, such as files or a database, ensuring persistent data storage.